3 deputies for BSY: Why going to polls is still a better option for the BJP

 It was clear that the Central leadership would have preferred fresh elections in Karnataka.
 The disagreement was clear, when for several weeks there was no expansion.
 It appears that it was made clear to the state leadership that the going will not be easy under the current scenario.
 With problems creeping up in running the show, the central leadership appears to have said, "we told you so, but you insisted."

 The appointment of the three deputy chief ministers clearly shows that the central leadership is now directing decisions.
 Yediyurappa had always maintained that there would be no deputies.
-He has had to concede, says Dr. Shastri.
+He has had to concede, says Dr Shastri.

 While it is too early to speak about the capabilities of the deputies, from a political perspective it looks interesting.
 The three deputies were appointed, when there are already two former deputy CMs and a former CM in the Cabinet.
 When these persons are already there and then three deputies are appointed, the question would be has the BJP already compounded a crisis that it already faces in Karnataka.